chadlavi/blog/_posts/2017-05-03-design-sprint.md

 You make a customer journey map by taking the end goal you want your users to achieve and mapping out the high-level steps between their problem and your solution.
 This becomes the rough framework for the sketching you do later.

 At the end of the first day, you bring in "the experts," i.e., the people whose experience and input is important on this, but who couldn't be in the room for the rest of the process.
-As a design sprint group, interview each of them one at a time about what you've come up with, and capture some "how might we"s (cf. <a href="http://www.designkit.org/methods/3" target="_blank">http://www.designkit.org/methods/3</a>).
+As a design sprint group, interview each of them one at a time about what you've come up with, and capture some "how might we"s (cf. <http://www.designkit.org/methods/3>).
 Refine and fill in the customer journey map by identifying the top "How might we"s and adding them to the map at the appropriate steps.
 This will help target what step in the process should be the focus.

 ## Design Sprint Day 2 - Sketching